ashbeka/research-notes/gaps_towatch.md

 ## Status Notes (Phase 1 DS-only)

-- [IN PROGRESS] Simple DS evaluation on a candidate dataset → instantiated as Phase 1 DS-only spec on MultiSenGE + OSCD (see docs/spec_phase1_ds_oscd.md and ADR 0017).
+- [DONE] Simple DS evaluation on a candidate dataset → realized as Phase 1 DS-only implementation on MultiSenGE + OSCD (see phases/phase1_report.md and ADR 0017); future work extends DS evaluation to new AOIs/datasets and integrates DS outputs into segmentation experiments.
-- [IN PROGRESS] Unsupervised change-detection baselines (CVA, PCA-diff, IR-MAD) → CVA and PCA-diff + Celik PCA+k-means are now specified in Phase 1; IR-MAD remains optional.
+- [IN PROGRESS] Unsupervised change-detection baselines (CVA, PCA-diff, IR-MAD) → pixel diff, CVA, PCA-diff, Celik PCA+k-means, and IR-MAD are implemented and benchmarked on OSCD in Phase 1; remaining work is to harmonize configurations across MultiSenGE and any additional AOIs and to decide which baselines remain in-scope for Phase 2.